2010 Commonwealth Games: Medal table

 Only the top ten nations by medal rank are shown in this medal table.
 Nations are ranked first by count of gold medals, then silver medals, then bronze medals.

 Podium sweeps

 Broadcasting

-Prasar Bharati, which includes Doordarshan, was the host broadcaster of the Games.
+The host broadcast activities were provided by SIS Live, the production house, in partnership with Prasar Bharati, the host broadcaster, which includes Doordarshan.

+In New Zealand, the rights were first won by TVNZ.
+In September 2009, it was reported that TVNZ were seeking to offload the rights to SKY TV to avoid a NZ$5 million loss in the event, and the deal was confirmed in January 2010, backed by the country's government.
+Although Sky is a pay television broadcaster, they still promised that the coverage would be broadcast free-to-air.

 Marketing

 Motto

 The official motto for the 2010 Commonwealth Games was "Come out and play".
 It was chosen to represent the invitation of the athletes from the Commonwealth member countries to participate in the games and achieve success as well as the call of the Indian people to support their country's hosting of the games.

 Logo

-The logo of the 2010 Commonwealth Games is an image of Chakra, India's national symbol of freedom, unity and power.
+The logo of the 2010 Commonwealth Games is an image of Chakra, India's national symbol of freedom, unity, power and progress.
 The silhouette of the figures spiralling upwards from the Chakra, represents the growth of India into a vibrant nation and the games motto, Come out and play.
 The logo consists of six colours which are green, red, yellow, blue, purple and pink.
 Green represents life, energy, high spirits, the 2010 games as a green games and determination in overcoming challenges, purple represents reassurance, mystery and excitement, red represents unity, yellow represents destiny, blue represents equality while pink represents luxury and surprise.